Joaooh/modo-escuro-uniceub/README.md

 > ⚠️ This extension does not alter the functionality of the page — only its visual style.

 🛡️ **Privacy Policy:** Check [PRIVACY.md](./PRIVACY.md) for details on how your data is handled.

+> [!IMPORTANT]
+> This project has been officially approved by the institution, and the dark mode will soon be integrated into the website!
+> I plan to discontinue this extension **30 days after the official launch** in the Espaço Aluno.
+> Until then, I will continue applying occasional fixes and improvements.
+>
+> I thank everyone for their support and feedback during the development!

 <br>